“And Me, Mommy?”

 I turned off the car and we went into the fire station.

 Max went on every single truck.
 The firemen picked him up and let him ring the bells and honk the horns.
 He wanted to take pictures standing on the front of the trucks and with each crew member.
-They happily obliged his 4-year-old wishes.
+They happily obliged with this 4-year-old wishes.
 They gave him a cheap plastic firefighter helmet to take home and a gold “Junior Fireman” badge.

 He was in heaven.
 My little boy had his “special day” with mommy and it was perfect.